Krut-in/spotifyPlaylistDownloader/README.md

 ---

-## What Spotify Playlist Downloader Does
+## What This Downloader Does

 Our solution emerged from a simple question: what if we could automate the entire workflow while giving users precise control over what they download?
-We designed this application to act as a bridge between two ecosystems—Spotify's comprehensive metadata and YouTube's vast audio library.
+We designed this application to support two powerful workflows:

+### Spotify Workflow

 The journey begins with Spotify's API.
 When you provide a playlist or album URL, we extract complete track information: song titles, artist names, and album details.
 This data serves as our blueprint.
 Next, we leverage YouTube's Data API to intelligently search for each track.
 Here's where we introduced a key innovation: **customizable search keywords**.
 Users can specify whether they want "lyrics" videos, "visualizer" versions, "official audio," or any other modifier.
 This granular control ensures you get exactly the version you desire.

 Once matches are identified, our application delegates the download process to yt-dlp, a robust command-line tool that handles YouTube's ever-changing architecture.
 We extract high-quality M4A audio files while maintaining metadata integrity.
 Every download is logged in a structured CSV file that maps each track to its corresponding YouTube video, creating a transparent record of your collection.

+### YouTube Playlist Workflow (NEW)

+When you provide a YouTube playlist URL, the app automatically detects it and switches to direct download mode.
+It extracts all video URLs from the playlist using yt-dlp's playlist extraction capabilities, then downloads each video as high-quality M4A audio files—completely bypassing the YouTube search step since you're already providing direct links.
+This is perfect for:
+- Downloading curated YouTube music playlists
+- Archiving YouTube music collections
+- Getting audio from video compilations
+- Any public YouTube playlist with music content

 ### Core Features

+#### Automatic URL Detection

+- **Intelligently detects** whether input is a Spotify or YouTube playlist URL
+- Routes to appropriate workflow automatically—no manual selection needed
+- Supports Spotify playlists, Spotify albums, and YouTube playlists
+- Works seamlessly with URL formats including query parameters

-#### Intelligent Track Matching
+#### Intelligent Track Matching (Spotify)

 - Automatically extracts song and artist information from Spotify playlists and albums
 - Searches YouTube with **customizable keywords** to find the exact version you want
 - Supports "lyrics," "visualizer," "official audio," "live," "acoustic," and custom search terms
 - Uses YouTube's music category filter to prioritize official content
 - **Handles pagination** for large playlists exceeding 100 tracks seamlessly

+#### Direct Playlist Download (YouTube)

+- **NEW**: Extracts all videos from YouTube playlist URLs directly
+- No YouTube search needed—downloads from direct video links
+- Supports public YouTube playlists with any number of videos
+- Perfect for music compilations, curated playlists, and audio archives

-#### Dual Platform Support
+#### Multi-Platform Support

-- Works with **both Spotify playlists and albums** using the same interface
+- Works with **Spotify playlists and albums** using the same interface
+- Works with **YouTube playlists** with automatic detection
-- Parses Spotify URLs automatically to determine content type
+- Parses URLs automatically to determine content type
 - Maintains compatibility with Spotify's authentication flow
 - Extracts complete metadata including track names, artists, and album information

 #### Smart Organization System

 - Creates dedicated folders named after playlists or albums
 - Sanitizes folder names to ensure file system compatibility
 - Downloads all tracks as high-quality M4A audio files